 Get used to the test structure

 As mentioned earlier, different tests have different formats.
-The IELTS is a pen-and-paper test, while TOEFL and PTE Academic, for example, are taken on a computer.
+In its standard form, the IELTS is a pen-and-paper test, while TOEFL and PTE Academic are taken on a computer.
 Although all English proficiency exams will assess your full set of skills – reading, writing, speaking, listening comprehension, and knowledge of vocabulary and grammar – the order of the sections, as well as their structure, may also differ.
-In any case, if you have never taken a proficiency test before, you are likely to find out that it is not comparable to an ordinary school test.
+If you have never taken a proficiency test before, you will find out that it is not an ordinary school test.

 Even the British Council – one of the organisations which jointly administer the IELTS, points out: